Gopinath1302/DC_OPS/readme.md

 After booking completes, it voluntarily logs out and makes user to quit the application.
 During logout, the application sends the data containing Username with Timestamp to the database.

+## Version 2.0:

+### Updates:

+- Login Page Reworked
+- Admin Login Added
+- Connection with List and Booking has been removed.
+- These are created without OOPs concept